This post may contain affiliate links. Please read my disclosure policy.

 Marinade

-- 1/3 cup of olive oil
+- 1/3 cup olive oil

-- 3 garlic cloves peeled and mashed to a paste
+- 3 garlic cloves, peeled and mashed to a paste

 - 10 grinds fresh black pepper

-- 1 teaspoon spicy chili powder
+- 2 teaspoons spicy chili powder

 Wing Sauce

-- 4 tablespoons of butter
+- 4 tablespoons butter

-- 1/2 cup of Frank’s RedHot hot sauce
+- 1/2 cup Frank’s RedHot hot sauce

 - 1 teaspoon smoked paprika

-- 1/2 to 1 teaspoon chipotle chili powder
+- 1/2 teaspoon chipotle chili powder [optional]

 - 1 teaspoon kosher salt